awsdocs/amazon-cloudfront-developer-guide/doc_source/RequestAndResponseBehaviorCustomOrigin.md

 CloudFront constructs a URL from the request\.
 The maximum length of this URL is 8192 bytes\.

-If a request or a URL exceeds these limits, CloudFront returns HTTP status code 413, Request Header Fields Too Large, to the viewer, and then terminates the TCP connection to the viewer\.
+If a request or a URL exceeds these limits, CloudFront returns HTTP status code 413, Request Entity Too Large, to the viewer, and then terminates the TCP connection to the viewer\.

 ### OCSP Stapling<a name="request-custom-ocsp-stapling"></a>